osposweb/osposweb.github.io/OSPOS-development-index.md

 $employee_id = $employee->person_id;
 ```

 to avoid multiple object call and work in pure ram.
+For more info check code API at https://dan4cat.github.io/opensourcepos/

 ### Using a predefined loaded object and used in new function